JLP-BioInf/rnaCrosslinkOO/README.md

 # comradesOO

-For full details of ho to use comradesOO can be found in the [vignette](https://cran.r-project.org/web/packages/comradesOO/vignettes/comradesOO.html)
+For full details of how to use comradesOO can be found in the [vignette](https://cran.r-project.org/web/packages/comradesOO/vignettes/comradesOO.html)

 ```
 install.packages("comradesOO")